khaybullina/TSU_Final_assignment/README.md

 - Clustering by buyer
 - Building a recommender system

-This work is my final project for the Professional Retraining Diploma in Data Analysis from Tomsk State University.
+This work is my final project for the Professional Retraining Diploma in Data Analysis at Tomsk State University.